Directory

 Inell Williams - Hon.
 Secretary

-The Bahamas Association, as it was then called came into being in February 1913, and was officially recognized by Imperial Headquarters in London on March 19th 1913, and was named The Bahamas Branch Boy Scouts Association.
-In 1912 Baden-Powell had toured the Caribbean but did not visit the Bahamas.
-It may well have been the publicity surrounding his tour which prompted Evelyn Lobb to introduce Scouting to the Bahamas.
+In 1912 Baden-Powell had toured the Caribbean but did not visit The Bahamas.
+It may very well have been the publicity surrounding his tour which prompted Evelyn Lobb to introduce Scouting to The Bahamas.